openstack/openstack-manuals/doc/networking-guide/source/adv-config-address-scopes.rst

       | shared            | True                                 |
       +-------------------+--------------------------------------+

 #.
-Make sure that subnets on an external networks are created
+Make sure that subnets on an external network are created
    from the subnet pools created above:

    .. code-block:: console